danrusei/danrusei.github.io/content/posts/error_handling.md

 }
 {{< /code >}}

-The unwrap method is a simple way to extract the value from a Result or Option.
+The `unwrap` method is a simple way to extract the value from a `Result<T, E>` or `Option<T>`.
 It assumes that the operation was successful and retrieves the value if it is present, or panics if it encounters an error or a None value.
-There are multiple reasons for the program to panic, but first let's see the happy path when everything is well.
+There are multiple reasons for the above program to panic, but first let's see the happy path when everything went well.

-We provide the file that contain the customer order:
+The program reads the file that contain the customer order:

 {{< code language="bash" isCollapsed="false" >}}
 $ cat order.txt